 Other Safety Threats

-Risk of fatal wildlife attacks exists on safaris and in game parks and reserves.
-Do not exit vehicles or protected enclosures.
-Closely follow park regulations, and always maintain a safe distance from wildlife.
+Risk exists for fatal wildlife attacks on safaris and in game parks and reserves.
+Travelers should closely follow park regulations, always maintain a safe distance from wildlife, and should not exit vehicles or protected enclosures.

 Road-traffic collisions can lead to violent confrontations.